gamedevware/charon/docs/gamedata/datatypes/text.rst

 Overview
 ==========

 The ``Text`` data type is used to store simple text values in game data.
-Unlike the `LocalizedText <localized_text.rst>`_ data type, ``Text`` does not have support for multiple translations of the same text.
+Unlike the :doc:`LocalizedText <localized_text>` data type, ``Text`` does not have support for multiple translations of the same text.
 Instead, it allows for the storage of any UTF symbol in a single language.
 This data type is useful for fields that do not require localization, such as character names, item descriptions, or game lore.

 C# Type
    ``System.String``